Mathématique: Chapter 5

 “Because of the gunshot?”
 Jackson asked.

 There was a long silence.
-Rush listened for the sound of night insects, traffic, Jackson’s breathing—just a little too fast.
+Above and below the 440 Hz note, Rush picked out the sound of night insects, traffic, Jackson’s breathing (coming a little too fast).
 Behind the closed door to the kitchen, Vala and Young spoke in an indistinct murmur.

 “You wanna say more?”
 Jackson asked.